-Asthma affects 1 in 12 adults and one in 11 children in the United States, according to government estimates that indicate that those proportions are climbing.
+According to the Asthma and Allergy Foundation of America, “Approximately 25 million people in the U.S. have asthma.
+This equals about 1 in 13 people.”
 Despite its prevalence, asthma remains manageable but not curable.
 Its severity and symptoms are varied; and its triggers are many.
-Very often the first question asthma sufferers and their family members ask is: “What is an asthma attack?”
+Often the first question asthma sufferers and their family members ask is: “What is an asthma attack?”

 Those three conditions lead to the wheezing, coughing, rapid breathing and chest tightness that asthma sufferers know all too well.
 In severe attacks, patients can have a pale face, blue lips or fingernails and difficulty talking.
 Anxiety or even panic can also be seen.
 The Centers for Disease Control and Prevention estimates that in a single year more than 2 million emergency room visits are attributable to asthma and that more than 3,000 die from it.